 - Over-the-counter zinc oxide cream and petroleum jelly can help diaper rash.

 - Diaper rash from a bacterial or fungal infection looks bright red and in some cases can blister or cause peeling of the skin.
 Call the pediatrician for guidance on treatment.
-He may prescribe antibiotics or a topical antifungal cream.
+They may prescribe antibiotics or a topical antifungal cream.

 For diaper rashes from yeast infections, your baby’s doctor may recommend an over-the-counter antifungal cream.